Parth099/College-Notes/CompSci/CIS4360 - Microservice Architecture/7 - Kubernetes.md

 1. Permanent IP
 2. Load Balancing

+Services **will**, automatically, pick up Pods if their labeling is correct

 ## Configuration
 Each config talks to the API server, the only entry point into the cluster.
 All config files must be in JSON or YAML.

 \* - there exists a lot more services than this